Diversity, Equity, and Inclusion

 We are committed to equity by ensuring underrepresented groups and underserved communities have access to higher education.
 We do this by providing flexible, online educational models that are designed for busy, working adults.
 Learn more about our students.

 Three themes form the basis of how we fulfill our diversity goals.
 One, we use a competency-based approach to prepare every student for professional success.
-Two, we provide accessible and affordable academic programs through the use of technology that allows students to complete their program independent of time or place.
+Two, we provide accessible and affordable academic programs through the use of technology that allows students to complete their programs independent of time or place.
 And three, we provide programs to prepare traditionally underserved students for thriving careers in demand in the 21st-century workplace.

 Western Governors University (WGU, or “the university”) is committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that are free from discrimination, harassment, and retaliation.
 To ensure compliance with federal and state civil rights laws and regulations, and to affirm its commitment to promoting the goals of fairness and equity in all aspects of the educational program or activity, WGU has developed internal policies and procedures that provide a prompt, fair, and impartial process for those involved in an allegation of discrimination or harassment on the basis of protected class status, and for allegations of retaliation.
 WGU values and upholds the equal dignity of all members of its community and strives to balance the rights of the parties in the grievance process during what is often a difficult time for all those involved.